simpikkle/simpikkle/CV.md

 - Was a team lead and a people manager to up to 13 people at a time
 - Solved complex business problems by parsing them with custom grammar + ANLTR to allow modifications to Gherkin format
 - Designed and implemented an advanced profiling system to allow debugging scenarios execution without accessing the code and speed up bug investigation.
 As a result, roughly 80% of bugs don’t require coding and were one-line fixes in text files

-Skils: Java · Maven · Spring · GIT · SQL · AOP · AspectJ · REST · ANTLR · JUnit · TestNG · Gatling · Gherkin · Mockito · agile · mentorship · team leading · Splunk · TFS · JIRA · Technical documentation · Design patterns · logging · monitoring and observability
+**Skils**: Java · Maven · Spring · GIT · SQL · AOP · AspectJ · REST · ANTLR · JUnit · TestNG · Gatling · Gherkin · Mockito · agile · mentorship · team leading · Splunk · TFS · JIRA · Technical documentation · Design patterns · logging · monitoring and observability

 ## Education
 ### Bachelor’s degree in Computer Science